M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq10"></a>
 **~~(10) What does 'UIDPLUS not supported' mean?~~**

 ~~The error message *UIDPLUS not supported* means that your email provider does not provide the IMAP [UIDPLUS extension](https://tools.ietf.org/html/rfc4315).
-This IMAP extension is required to implement two way synchronization, which is not an optional feature.
+This IMAP extension is required to implement two way synchronisation, which is not an optional feature.
 So, unless your provider can enable this extension, you cannot use FairEmail for this provider.~~

 <br />

 <a name="faq11"></a>
 **~~(11) Why is POP not supported?~~**

-~~Besides that any decent email provider supports [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) these days,~~ ~~using [POP](https://en.wikipedia.org/wiki/Post_Office_Protocol) will result in unnecessary extra battery usage and delayed new message notifications.~~ ~~Moreover, POP is unsuitable for two way synchronization and more often than not people read and write messages on different devices these days.~~
+~~Besides that any decent email provider supports [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) these days,~~ ~~using [POP](https://en.wikipedia.org/wiki/Post_Office_Protocol) will result in unnecessary extra battery usage and delayed new message notifications.~~ ~~Moreover, POP is unsuitable for two way synchronisation and more often than not people read and write messages on different devices these days.~~

 ~~Basically, POP supports only downloading and deleting messages from the inbox.~~ ~~So, common operations like setting message attributes (read, starred, answered, etc), adding (backing up) and moving messages is not possible.~~